The Mess Is the Method

 The beret was officially approved only after President Kennedy admired it during an official review. “‘Those are nice,’ the president said casually, still smiling, pointing the sunglasses in his hand to [Colonel Bill] Yarborough’s cover.
 ‘How do you like the green beret?’”
 When Yarborough told him the beret was unauthorized, the president said, “It is now.”
 It took a president to override the organizational instinct for conformity.

-So how did the Navy succeed in creating a land-based commando force that clearly exceeded the Navy's official charter, and then make it stick?
+So what were the organizational factors that enabled the Navy to successfully create a land-based commando force that clearly exceeded its official charter, and then make it stick?

 The result was that the SEAL units “produced a steady supply” of successes, creating enough organizational legitimacy to continue and expand.